plone/training/mastering-plone/anatomy.rst

 * Pyramid
 * Bluebream

+Plone started as a extension for CMF, which is a extension for Zope.
 Python, ZODB, Zope, CMF, Plone ... -- how does all that fit together?

 Database
 --------

-* `ZODB <http://www.zodb.org>`_: A Native object database for Python
+* `ZODB <http://www.zodb.org>`_: A native object database for Python

   * No separate language for database operations
   * Very little impact on your code to make objects persistent